 Welcome to my world!
-As a diagnosed MS patient since 1996, I have had quite a few experiences and lessons in living with this unpredictable disease.
-I know the ups and downs, have experienced some of the most frightening symptoms of MS, have managed on-going MS symptoms, been faithful for years with MS treatments and given myself repeated hiatuses after ten solid years of shots.
+As a diagnosed multiple sclerosis patient since 2000.
+I have had quite a few experiences and lessons in living with this unpredictable disease.
+I know the ups and downs, have experienced some of the most frightening symptoms of MS, have managed on-going MS symptoms, been faithful for years with MS treatments and gave myself repeated hiatuses after ten solid years of shots.
 At one point, I found myself in the midsts of the dark side and returned with the determination to choose happiness for each day is a gift.
 I hope my story will help others to find happiness and hope, to define themselves for who they are rather than by a disease that walks the steps of life with them.
 This is my story.

 At 15 years old I began to have MS symptoms.
 Cognitive issues with the inability to understand language at times was my first symptom.
 Like most MS symptoms it came and went making it difficult to explain to others since I was confused by it myself.
 My ability to understand speech was much like listening to someone speak in a foreign language.
 I could hear them but nothing they said made sense.
 It was not consistent and so I told people I could not hear well.
 When my hearing was checked my mother knew I could hear so from her point of view I was lying, which in reality, I was.
 In my mid-30s the speech dysfunction returned and I knew immediately what had been going on when I was a teenager.
 My doctor told me many years ago that MS was dubbed the Liar’s Disease.
 I can relate.

-My fingertip was numb.
+My fingertip was numb in 1996.
 I noticed it in the shower one day.
 Three days later my arm began to hurt with no relief except leaning against the cold winter window in my classroom.
 I went to the chiropractor thinking I had a pinched nerve.
 He sent me to the orthopedic surgeon who sent me to the neurologist.
 With one lesion in my spine I was told I had a 10% chance of having MS and to come back if things got worse.
 Two weeks later the pain went to my legs making it difficult to walk without a limp at times.
 I returned to the neurologist who said he always sent people away with the 10% comment hoping they could enjoy a few more years of not living with MS. There was no recommended on-going treatment for relapsing-remitting MS so he said to return when I could not take the symptoms any longer.

 Five years later I was back following nearly nine months of double and blurry vision.
-I was officially diagnosed with MS and my world was rocked by the revelation that I was going to be taking shots for the rest of my life.
+I was officially diagnosed with multiple sclerosis and my world was rocked by the revelation that I was going to be taking shots for the rest of my life.
 Having needle phobia, this was a significant challenge in my early years of managing MS. Fortunately, science moved medicine in a new direction and pills came out ending my shot ordeals.

 Life with MS